When you're faced with doing a repetitive task in a spreadsheet, there's a key question you should always ask yourself:

 Original Function: =VLOOKUP(A2,'2015 Donors'!A2:G30,2,FALSE)

 The main differences are the use of Absolute References (denoted by the dollar signs) and the Column function.
 These two changes allow the VLOOKUP function to be copied to every cell in our table of 2016 donors.
 And here's what we get:

 This is pretty amazing; Sheets just did at least a half hour of work in half a second.
 Now, that may not seem like a huge time savings, but remember that this list could have had 200 names or 1,000 names and it would have worked just as well and taken just a short a time to calculate.

 Notice the #N/A entries for Mattie and Suzy.
 If you hover over one of those #N/As, Sheets will tell you what's going on:

 VLOOKUP can't find Mattie in the phonebook.
 In this example, she's probably a new donor.
 Or, it's possible VLOOKUP has made a mistake.
 This leads us to...

 There are two main limits of the VLOOKUP function that you'll need to keep in mind:

 - Your lookup values need to match EXACTLY with the data in your phonebook.
 If your lookup value is "Joe Bloggs" for instance, and there's an entry in your phonebook for "Joey Bloggs", VLOOKUP won't consider that a match.
 Be especially careful of nicknames and spaces, which will throw off your results.

-- Your lookup value needs to be the first column of your lookup table or phonebook.
+- Your lookup value needs to be the left-most column of your lookup table or phonebook.
 VLOOKUP just straight-up doesn't work if you try and search for a value in any other column of your range.
 Keep this in mind when organizing your 'phonebook' table.